(infusio VIROLA SPECIES)

-The dark red sap or resin from the bark has also antifungal properties, topically used against infected skin (cures ringworm and other dermatological conditions).
+The dark red sap or resin from the bark has also antifungal properties; topically used against infected skin (cures ringworm and other dermatological conditions).

 Very serious fungal infections of the skin are often difficult to cure with pharmaceuticals currently in use.

 Virola works against a wide variety of yeasts and yeast-like fungi.
 It seems to be effective in the treatment of cutaneous or mucocutaneous mycotic infections caused by Candida (Monilia) albicans and other Candida species.
 The resin is spread over infected areas of the skin.
-This has not any relationship whatsoever to the hallucinogenic properties of the species.
+This has no any relationship whatsoever to the hallucinogenic properties of the species.

 Nystatin also goes by the brand name Bio-Statin in the US and Nyaderm in Canada.

-Deep fungal infections of the skin are often very difficult to cure with medications currently used, so more research into this application of Virola is desirable.
+Deep fungal infections of the skin are often very difficult to cure with medications currently used, so more research into this application of Virola is very desirable.

 Aryltetralone lignans were isolated from seeds of Virola.
 Their antioxidant activities were evaluated.
 One lignan, was the most active compound.
 The catechol derivatives and all lignans were much more effective as antioxidants than alpha tocopherol (a common form of tocopherol added to food products).